A Christmas Carol (Doctor Who): Casting

 Starting with this episode, Arthur Darvill achieved regular status as companion Rory.
-British actor Michael Gambon was cast in the role of Kazran.
+Michael Gambon was cast in the role of Kazran.
 Andy Pryor, the casting director, did not believe Gambon would be available, and was surprised when Gambon accepted the role.
 Matt Smith (the Doctor), Karen Gillan (Amy Pond), and Darvill were very honoured to work with him.
 Moffat stated, "Michael Gambon is as distinguished an actor as I can imagine and the fact that he was Dumbledore means that he is already known to millions of children".
 Kazran was played as a boy by Laurence Belcher and as a young adult by Danny Horn.
 Director Toby Haynes said that acting came naturally to Belcher and he "captured the story" and drew the audience in.

-The episode also features the acting debut of Welsh singer Katherine Jenkins.
+The episode also features the acting debut of classical singer Katherine Jenkins.
 Shortly before her 30th birthday in June 2010, Jenkins was asked about the part, and she accepted.
 Moffat was unaware that Jenkins had no former acting experience.
 Jenkins originally was not interested in acting, but thought that she would "like to try" Doctor Who, as it was "such an iconic show".
 Producer Sanne Wohlenberg believed that Jenkins was "a perfect fit" for the role, though she was nervous.